PodcastsHealth & WellnessThe Women's Running Podcast

 • The Women's Running Podcast

-Welcome back to another Rerun episode of our Start to Run series.
-As part of the Women’s Running podcast, we’ll be re-sharing these special episodes every week to help you get yourself moving.
-Whether you’re a runner who’s been around the block a few times or this is all completely new to you, these episodes should have all the tools you need to make running feel simple.
-Each week, we’re tackling a different FAQ as we get back to basics, cut through the crap and make running simple again.
+Welcome back to another Rerun episode of the Start to Run podcast series.
+As part of the Women’s Running podcast, we’re sharing these special episodes every week to help you get yourself moving, and you can find the first 6 episodes now wherever you get your podcasts.
+Whether you’re a newbie or an old hand, welcome to the gang – let’s get back to basics, cut through the crap and make running simple again.

 Lovely extras